Lenn106/neo/README.md

 <p align="center">
 Made ONLY by Lenn106!<br><br>
-Godlike is under the GNU General Public License v3.0.
+Neo is under the GNU General Public License v3.0.
 Learn more <a href="https://github.com/Patheticlol/neo/blob/main/LICENSE">here</a>.</p>